 (11/27/20) COVID-19 in Illinois Updates: Here’s What’s Happening on Thanksgiving Weekend

 This article covers the expectations and provides updates on the current surge of COVID-19 and plans for addressing the pandemic in Illinois.
-The Director of the Illinois Department of Public Health expects cases, hospitalizations, and deaths will surge in the next week or two following the Thanksgiving holiday.
+The Director of the Illinois Department of Public Health expects cases, hospitalizations, and deaths will surge in the next week or 2 following the Thanksgiving holiday.

 (11/24/20) Asymptomatic Health Care Workers With COVID-19 Allowed to Continue Working in Oklahoma

 The Oklahoma State Department of Health has announced health care workers who have tested positive with COVID-19 but are not experiencing symptoms of the disease will be allowed to continue working at hospitals and long-term care facilities.
 This follows recent moves and considerations across the United States to address health care workforce shortages.